amadeuio/knights-travails/README.md

 ### About 📖

-Solution to the ninth assignment in JavaScipt chapter in [TOP](https://www.theodinproject.com/lessons/javascript-knights-travails).
+Solution to the 9th assignment in the JavaScipt chapter in [The Odin Project](https://www.theodinproject.com/lessons/javascript-knights-travails).

 ### Description 📚